Butch Nash

 George "Butch" Addison Nash (December 13, 1915 – July 18, 2005) was an American football collegiate player and coach for the Minnesota Golden Gophers in Minneapolis, Minnesota.
 He played for the Golden Gophers from 1935 to 1938.
 During that time, he played the end position.
 Nash earned second-team Associated Press All-Big Ten Conference honors for his efforts in his senior 1938 season.
 He was later an assistant coach for the Golden Gophers from 1947 through 1980 (43 seasons) as primarily a defensive ends specialist.
 He then returned in 1984 as the junior varsity coach.
-He then worked as a volunteer coach from 1985–1991.
+He then worked as a volunteer coach from 1985 to 1991.
 He fully retired from coaching after the 1991 season.
 During his career, he worked under seven head coaches: Bernie Bierman, Wes Fesler, Murray Warmath, Cal Stoll, Joe Salem, Lou Holtz, and John Gutekunst.